 Bastian Architecture was formed by Jo Bastian in 2014 and carries out work throughout Sydney and NSW.
-In 2017 Daniel joined Jo as a director of the company bringing another set of skills, eyes and ideas to each project.
+In 2017 Daniel joined Jo bringing another set of skills, eyes and ideas to each project.
 We are a young, small, enthusiastic practice with experience on a range of projects from new houses, alterations + additions, public buildings + office fit outs.
 Due to the size of the practice we can offer a personalised service tailored to your project, budget + inspiration.

 JO BASTIAN - DIRECTOR